Signature Methods in Machine Learning: Background Material

 We would not expect a house value predictor learnt from rural house data to work well on houses in all locations.
 Nor would we expect a reaction time predictor learnt from professional racing drivers to do a good job at predicting the reaction time of members of the general public.
 And it is unlikely that knowing the reaction of mice to a drug would allow the accurate prediction of the reaction of all animals to the drug.

-The issue with all these examples is the presence of elements in $V$ baring little resemblance to \emph{any} element in $\Omega_V$.
-There are inner city houses with very little similarity to rural houses, there are members of the general population sharing few similar characteristics with professional racing drivers, and there are animals whose biological make up is significantly different to that of mice.
+The issue with all these examples is the presence of elements in $\m$ baring little resemblance to \textit{any} element in $\Omega_{\s(V)}$.
+There are inner-city houses with very little similarity to rural houses, there are members of the general population sharing few similar characteristics with professional racing drivers, and there are animals whose biological make-up is significantly different from that of mice.
 It is not reasonable to expect to accurately predict a systems response to inputs baring little resemblance to the inputs for which the response is known.

-It is easy to imagine several \emph{ad-hoc} methods of ensuring that every element in $V$ is somehow similar to an element in $\Omega_V$.
+It is easy to imagine several \textit{ad-hoc} methods of ensuring that every element in $\m$ is somehow similar to an element in $\Omega_{\s(V)}$.
 But introducing a mathematical framework capable of describing similarity is more challenging.
 We will later discuss a rigorous notion of similarity (cf. Section \ref{anom_detec}).
-But for now, we just assume that $\Omega_V$ provides a "sufficiently good" approximation of $V$, without concerning ourselves with the precise details meant by "sufficiently good".
+But for now, we just assume that $\m \subset \s(V)$ is a given subset and that our dataset $\Omega_{\s(V)}$ provides a "sufficiently good" approximation of $\m$, without concerning ourselves with the precise details meant by "sufficiently good".